SAP/ui5-tooling/docs/pages/Builder.md

 The [UI5 Builder](https://github.com/SAP/ui5-builder) module takes care of building your project.

-Based on a project's type, the UI5 Builder defines a series of build steps to execute, these are also called "tasks".
+Based on a project's type, the UI5 Builder defines a series of build steps to execute; these are also called "tasks".

 For every type there is a set of default tasks.
-You can disable single tasks using the `--exclude-task` [CLI parameter](./CLI.md#ui5-build) and you can include tasks using the `--include-task` parameter.
+You can disable single tasks using the `--exclude-task` [CLI parameter](./CLI.md#ui5-build), and you can include tasks using the `--include-task` parameter.

 [**API Reference**](https://sap.github.io/ui5-tooling/api/module-@ui5_builder.html){: .md-button .sap-icon-initiative }